react-boilerplate/react-boilerplate/docs/general/README.md

 Automate the creation of components, containers, routes, selectors and sagas - and their tests - right from the CLI!

-Run `$ npm run generate` in your terminal and choose one of the parts you want to generate.
+Run `npm run generate` in your terminal and choose one of the parts you want to generate.
 They'll automatically be imported in the correct places and have everything set up correctly.